Yanz1213/Yanz1213/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Launchpad
+- 🔭 I’m currently in UofA Majoring in Com Sci
-- 🌱 I’m currently learning CS
-- 👯 I’m looking to collaborate on IDK
-- 🤔 I’m looking for help with github
-- 📫 How to reach me: call me
 - 😄 Pronouns:he
-- ⚡ Fun fact: im 100kg